amplitude/amplitude-docs/content/collections/analytics/en/ask-amplitude.md

 blueprint: analytic
 title: 'Ask Amplitude'
 ---
 Ask Amplitude is a conversational interface for using Amplitude.
-Intended primarily for Amplitude users with minimal experience using analytics tools, or with limited understanding of the data taxonomy, Ask Amplitude can help you express Amplitude-related concepts and questions in natural language.
+Intended primarily for Amplitude users with minimal experience using analytics tools, or with limited understanding of the data taxonomy, Ask Amplitude helps you express Amplitude-related concepts and questions in natural language.

 With Ask Amplitude, you can:
 - Create or edit charts from natural language.